Dylan2309/habit-tracker/README.md

 # Habit Tracker

-A simple and intuitive habit tracking application that helps you monitor your daily habits, spending, and sleep patterns.
+A simple habit tracking application that helps you monitor your daily habits, spending, and sleep patterns.

 ## Features